 Area E7.
 Summit Cove/Swan Meadow: The Summit Cove/Swan Meadow areas are existing subdivisions located south of the intersection of Swan Mountain Road and Highway 6 approximately one and one half miles east of the existing Town boundaries.
-The Summit Cove/Swan Meadow area is characterized by urban levels of development and includes single family, modular housing and multifamily housing in a concentrated area.
-This area has not been included in the Town of Dillon's potential annexation plan because it represents an existing neighborhood that has all necessary public facilities already in place.
+The Summit Cove/Swan Meadow area is characterized by urban levels of development

+Town of Dillon